punhnahk/punhnahk/README.md

 # 💫 About Me:
-Hi, I'm Phung Khanh.
-Results-driven IT student at the University of Greenwich Vietnam with experience in full-stack engineering.
-Skilled in React, Node.js, .NET Core, and ASP.NET.
-Collaborative and committed to delivering high-quality, user-centric solutions.
-I stay updated with industry trends to ensure cutting-edge expertise.
+Recent IT graduate from the University of Greenwich Vietnam with hands-on experience in full-stack web development using the MERN stack.
+Solid foundation in JavaScript, ReactJS, and ExpressJS.
+Eager to contribute to real-world projects as a junior developer, grow through collaboration and mentorship, and eventually become a skilled software engineer delivering impactful web solutions.

 ## 🌐 Socials:
 [![Facebook](https://img.shields.io/badge/Facebook-%231877F2.svg?logo=Facebook&logoColor=white)](https://facebook.com/fb.com/noellll.2003) [![LinkedIn](https://img.shields.io/badge/LinkedIn-%230077B5.svg?logo=linkedin&logoColor=white)](https://linkedin.com/in/https://www.linkedin.com/in/noelisme2003/)